 Health Hazards

-Whilst many of the main contributors to loss of Disability Adjusted Life Years (DALYs) are conditions that develop over time, subject to a range of risk factors, other diseases – typically viruses and bacteria – are passed from person to person, such as through the air or direct, including sexual, contact.
 Transmission may also be from other species.
 Environmental hazards, such as air pollution, asbestos and ultra-violet in sunlight, are also considered here.
-‘Health protection’ seeks to reduce the incidence and severity of diseases, either by preventing transmission or preparing the body’s defences by immunization.
+‘Health protection’ seeks to reduce the incidence and severity of diseases, either by preventing transmission or preparing the body’s defences by immunisation.

 Somerset is still feeling the effects of the Covid-19 pandemic, which was covered in the Annual Public Health Report for 2020 (First Wave) and for 2021 (Impact on Young People), and in the annual JSNA report for 2021 (Impact on Somerset’s communities including a qualitative report on Bridgwater).

-Health protection cannot be isolated from other elements of public health, and multi-disciplinary teams, covering health promotion, health services improvement, health surveillance and intelligence, as well as health protection, should be engaged to tackle inequalities.
-Vaccine programmes, especially flu vaccination, can help reduce ‘winter pressures’ in the NHS.
+Health protection is closely linked with other aspects of public health.
+Multi-disciplinary teams, which include health promotion, health services improvement, health surveillance and intelligence, and health protection, should work together to address inequalities.
+Vaccine programmes, particularly flu vaccinations, can help ease the ‘winter pressures’ on the NHS.

 Communicable Diseases